 - You will no longer have to deal with uncertified Docker images and plugins.
 This will be more useful when creating a reputable application because you will not have to pay extra for certified images should you need them.

 - You have everything in one place.
 This is a very nice thing to have because you can view all your container clusters in a single pane.
-In doing so, your productivity will shoot up because you do not lose time switching between planes.
+In doing so, your productivity will shoot up because you do not lose time switching.

 - Security is improved.
 When you pay for this service, they will now perform continuous vulnerability scans.
 Having this added feature will protect your application against viruses and bugs that could ruin all your plans.
 This feature is very beneficial; in fact, crucial for businesses that have invested a large amount of money in developing their program.